tim-cools/lexy-language/README.md

 - Organisational (Management)
 - Anything else you think of that can contribute to helping the mission succeed?

-Then I'd love to hear from you?
-Please complete the [Get Involved](https://timsarahcools.com/lexy/get-involved/) form!
-(It will take a few weeks before I get back to you, earliest 2nd half of March 2025)
+Then we'd love to hear from you?
+[Fill in the contact form to register as a contributor!](https://lucidmonk.live-website.com/lexy/get-involved/) - Reality is pretty crazy now 😊 So we'll ge back to you in a few weeks, probably second half of March.
+(Please only us for involvement in this project, anything else will be ignored!)

-# Compilers
+## Compilers

 [![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)](https://github.com/lexy-language/lexy-typescript)
 [![Build lexy-typescript](https://github.com/lexy-language/lexy-typescript/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/lexy-language/lexy-typescript/actions/workflows/build.yml)